 The current President is Cyril Ramaphosa.
-He was elected deputy president at the 54th National Conference in 2017.
-His term of office will expire in December 2022 when the 55th National Conference will elect a new deputy president.
+He was elected President at the 54th National Conference in 2017.
+His term of office will expire in 2022 when the 55th National Conference will elect a new ANC President.

 Comrade Matamela Cyril Ramaphosa has been elected President of the African National Congress at its 54th National Conference in Nasrec, Soweto, on 18 December 2017.
 He is the 13th President of the ANC since its founding.
 Before his election, he served as the Deputy President of the ANC under the leadership of President Jacob Zuma as part of the National Executive Committee of the ANC as elected in 2012.
-He is the current Deputy President of the Republic of South Africa in the ANC's fifth administration in government.
+He is the current State President of the Republic of South Africa in the ANC led sixth administration in Government.

 He began his political activism in the 1970s during the period of students uprisings in the country, organised behind the banner of the black consciousness movement, which came to head during the 16 June 1976 massacre.